 - developing teaching skills and professionalism

-Throughout the course you will cover a variety of topics through sessions and workshops including:
+Throughout the course you will also attend a variety of sessions and workshops that cover:

 - classroom management skills